 To understand how dreams derive the symbolism, think of when a person might say “we have sharply contrasting opinions.”
-If you were the dreaming mind, how would you show the idea of contrasting opinions?
+If you were the dreaming mind tasked with turning that idea into imagery and action, how would you show the idea of contrasting opinions?
 You could create contrast in appearance, behavior, demeanor, tone, conditions and so forth.

-This lesson comparison and contrast in dreams is last of D3 Step 2.
-Yay!
-Let’s move on to Step 3: Connect and Reflect.
+This lesson, comparison and contrast in dreams, is the last of D3 Step 2.
+You’re ready to use what you’ve learned in the first two steps!
+Next up is Step 3: Connect and Reflect.